App-vNext/Polly-Samples/README.md

 Then ...

+## To run the demos - WPF (PollyTestClientWPF)

++ Start the PollyTestClientWPF application.
++ **Start** button starts a demo; **Stop** button stops it; **Clear** button clears the output.
++ Many Polly policies are about handling exceptions.
+If running the demos in debug mode out of Visual Studio and flow is interrupted by Visual Studio breaking on exceptions, uncheck the box "Break when this exception type is user-unhandled" in the dialog shown when Visual Studio breaks on an exception.
+Or simply run without debugging.

 ## To run the demos - Console (PollyTestClientConsole)

 + To run a demo, uncomment the demo you wish to run in `PollyTestClientConsole\program.cs`.
 Then start `PollyTestClientConsole`.
 + Many Polly policies are about handling exceptions.
 If running the demos in debug mode out of Visual Studio and flow is interrupted by Visual Studio breaking on exceptions, uncheck the box "Break when this exception type is user-unhandled" in the dialog shown when Visual Studio breaks on an exception.
 Or simply run without debugging.
-Deeper hints on debugging with Polly are also available [on the Polly wiki](https://github.com/App-vNext/Polly/wiki/Debugging-with-Polly-in-Visual-Studio)

-## To run the demos - WPF (PollyTestClientWPF)

-+ Start the PollyTestClientWPF application.
-+ Start button starts a demo; Stop button stops it; Clear button clears the output.
-+ Many Polly policies are about handling exceptions.
-If running the demos in debug mode out of Visual Studio and flow is interrupted by Visual Studio breaking on exceptions, uncheck the box "Break when this exception type is user-unhandled" in the dialog shown when Visual Studio breaks on an exception.
-Or simply run without debugging.
-Deeper hints on debugging with Polly are also available [on the Polly wiki](https://github.com/App-vNext/Polly/wiki/Debugging-with-Polly-in-Visual-Studio)

 ## Want further information?